TypeStrong/fork-ts-checker-webpack-plugin/README.md

   List of TypeScript diagnostic codes to ignore.

 - **ignoreLints** `string[]`:
-  List of tslint rule names to ignore.
+  List of eslint rule names to ignore.

 - **ignoreLintWarnings** `boolean`:
   If true, will ignore all lint warnings.